lpoulain/break_MAC-then-encrypt/README.md

 # Cryptography: compromising the MAC-then-encrypt scheme

 This is a proof-of-concept for a timing attack against an [AES/CBC](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher_Block_Chaining_.28CBC.29) encryption scheme using a [MAC-then-encrypt](https://en.wikipedia.org/wiki/Authenticated_encryption#MAC-then-Encrypt_.28MtE.29) scheme for integrity.
 This attack manages to successfully decrypt the first byte of each 16-byte block.
+The program also shows how to decrypt the first 2 bytes, but the time then explodes.

 This is adapated from https://gist.github.com/defuse/0822a9c6d70ab4939c95, rewritten in Python 3 using the PyCrypto library (I rewrote it from memory to make sure I really understood the concept)